wilsonzlin/edgesearch/README.md

 - *Documents*: contents of all documents, delimited by NULL ('\0'), including at the end.
 - *Document terms*: terms for each corresponding document.
 Each term and document must end with NULL ('\0').
-- *Default results*: the JSON-serialised array of results to return when not querying by any term.

 This format allows for simple reading and writing without libraries, parsers, or loading data into memory.
 Terms are separate from documents for easy switching between or testing of different documents-terms mappings.